 In general, try the following to get to the page on your registrar's site that lets you modify the name servers:

 Find a way to list all your domains in the registrar's site.
 Sometimes this can be found in a "My Domains" page, or a "Domain Manager" page, or something similarly named.

 Select the domains for which you want to set the name servers.
 Sometimes this involves checking a box beside your domain name in the list of names.
 Alternatively, if you only have one domain name, you may even be able to click the domain name to get to the settings screen.

 Some registrars have a "Manage DNS" menu link, or a "DNS" button, or a "Nameservers" button.
 If you see such a link or button, that's probably the one that you will need to click.
-Basically look for things that say "DNS" or "Name Servers" or "Nameservers", whether to "set" it or "change" it, or "manage" it or some other thing.
+Basically look for things that say "DNS" or "Name Servers" or "Nameservers", whether to "set" it, "change" it, "manage" it, "modify" it or some other thing to that effect.

 Once you manage to find the correct page to change your name servers, you will probably see a form that lets you enter things like your "Primary Name Server", "Secondary Name Server", "Tertiary Name Server" and maybe even more (like a fourth, fifth and sixth name server as well).
 The exact words used may not be the same, but it should mean basically your first name server, second name server, and so on.

 Put your first name server from your list, usually the name beginning with "

 ns1", into the "Primary Name Server" field.
 Then type